eea/eea.mailexpander/docs/SENDMAIL.rst

 This is a guide on how to configure the sendmail server to use this mailer.

+1. Install the program
+    python2.4 setup.py install --install-scripts /usr/local/sbin

-1. Copy m4 macro file
+2. Copy m4 macro file
     To add this mailer in the sendmail copy the `misc/rolesmail.m4` file to a convenient directory for example in debian: /etc/mail/m4/rolesmail.m4 .

+    If you install the RPM package sendmail-cf on a Redhat distribution, you then see a number of interfaces to mailers in /usr/share/sendmail-cf/mailer.
+    Copy the misc/rolesmail.m4 into the directory and it will be included into sendmail.mc automatically.

-2. Configure the mailer
+3. Configure the mailer
-    Now open rolesmail.m4 and modify the set up EXPANDER_MAILER_PATH with the mailexpander script path and also modify the ldap server path under -l argument.
-However, since this program is build specifically for EIONET Ldap schema it will not work for any ldap server
+    Now open rolesmail.m4 and modify the set up EXPANDER_MAILER_PATH with the mailexpander script path and also modify the configuration file path under -c argument.
+However, since this program is built specifically for EIONET Ldap schema it will not work for any ldap server.

+    Copy the misc/roleexpander.ini.dist to /etc/mail/roleexpander.ini and change the configuration.

-3. Add mailer to sendmail.mc
+4. Add mailer to sendmail.mc
     Open up the sendmail.mc file usually located in /etc/mail/ and add

     `before MAILER_DEFINITIONS`: